gallenc/opennms-tutorials-1/session3/README.md

 snmptrap -v 2c -c public horizon:1162 ""  .1.3.6.1.4.1.52330.6.2.0.1    .1.3.6.1.4.1.52330.6.2.1.0 i 0  .1.3.6.1.4.1.52330.6.2.5.0 i 1
 ```

-You should now see new events being generated in OpenNMS.
+You should now see new events being generated in the OpenNMS event list.
+The event is no longer an unrecognised event but is an event defined from the CHUBB mib.

 ![alt text](../session3/images/chubb-basic-events.png "Figure chubb-basic-events.png")